soffes/blog/posts/2010-11-26-im-moving-to-san-francisco.markdown

 They want to make a sweet mobile application for reading.
 I have a unique experience in making mobile readers ([Bible](http://youversion.com/iphone) and [SocialBooks](http://techcrunch.com/2010/11/11/rethink-books-social/)) so it's a perfect fit!

-*My start date is January 3rd*, but I'll be moving the second week of December.
+==My start date is January 3rd==, but I'll be moving the second week of December.

 ### What About...